 Men of St. Mark’s have met regularly for Men’s Breakfasts for more than twenty years.
 The men of St. Mark’s parish meet in different members’ homes at 8am on the second Saturday of each month from September through June.
 There is no set agenda for the meetings other than getting to know one another in order to develop and sustain friendships beyond Sunday mornings.
 Male guests are welcome.
 A reminder of time and location will appear in the Sunday Bulletin insert.
 Contact email@example.com

-Women’s Breakfast meets Friday mornings at a local restaurant for fellowship and prayer.
+Women’s Breakfast meets Friday mornings at 11AM at a local restaurant for fellowship and prayer.
 Contact firstname.lastname@example.org

 St. Peter’s Guild first met in 2005 to provide older members with some mental stimulation and friendly competition in a setting of Christian fellowship.
 They gather every Thursday at 9am in the Guild Room.
 Named for St. Peter, the patron of many causes, this group is sometimes simply called the Bridge Club, but it offers many diversions other than bridge.
 There are usually tables with games such as Rummy Tiles, SkipBo, or Pinochle.
 Everyone is welcome to join them for a few hands and good coffee.
 Contact StPeters@stmarks-upland.org